- Climate Change Adaptation

 gender relations

 —are not static.
 They change, depending on societal values and social change in women’s status relative to men’s status.
 For example, women are not taught or allowed to swim or climb trees in many cultures due to modesty issues.
-These limitations proved fatal for many women during tsunami-caused flooding in Aceh and elsewhere.
+These limitations proved fatal for many women during tsunami-caused flooding in Aceh and elsewhere. - The term

 gender equality

 , as enshrined in international and national constitutions and other human rights agreements, refers to equal rights, power, responsibilities, and opportunities for women and men, as well as equal consideration of their interests, needs, and priorities.
 Advancing gender equality often involves eliminating formal and informal barriers and other types of discrimination that are based on someone’s sex.
 In insurance and loan schemes for CCA investments, women as individuals may have less access than men because they do not have land titles for use as collateral.
-Women own less land than men and have less secure access due to sex-based discrimination in formal and informal tenure systems.
+Women own less land than men and have less secure access due to sex-based discrimination in formal and informal tenure systems. - Gender analysis

 refers to a variety of methods that are used to understand the relationships between men and women, relative access to resources, and the different constraints that they face.
 These analyses can address multiple levels, from intra-household to community to higher social, political, or institutional levels.
 Box 1 above highlights several key gender topics for the gender analyses for CCA project design.
 Gender analyses also consider gender